 We use the letters and sounds progression to teach children the sounds of the English language through daily phonics lessons.

-At this early stage children use their sounds to help them spell, as well as learning a small number of common and tricky words (words which are not phonically decodable) such as ‘was’ and ‘you’.
+In reception, the children begin by learning the 44 sounds.
+Through ‘sounding out’ words and blending the sounds together children learn to read and write.
+At this early stage children use their sounds to help them spell, as well as learning a small number of common and tricky words from Dr Jonathon Solity’s list of common words such as ‘was’ and ‘you’.

 Phonics teaching continues throughout Year One where children learn the different ways sounds can be represented in print.
 Children continue to learn to read and spell common and tricky words such as ‘were’ and ‘who’.
 In Year Two the emphasis in phonics teaching moves towards increasingly accurate spelling and choosing the right spelling for the sound in a particular word.

 In addition to daily phonics lessons, children in KS1 have regular guided reading sessions focussing on the 3 main skills of reading: